Log in to save this article and keep your favorite resources in one place.

 - First, make platform harmonization a board-level conversation.
 “Any AI tool needs to be able to connect important apps, processes, systems that move away from fragmentation towards that harmony,” he said.
 “From a CX standpoint, CRM is the central focus.”

-Reynolds’s team found that transformation issues arise throughout the process, from pitch and validation through deployment and modification.
+- Second, move from pilots to scale deployment in areas where AI is already proving valuable.
+Sales forecasting, customer interaction management, and personalized marketing all showed large performance gaps between leaders and the rest of the field.
+Reynolds’s team found that transformation issues can arise throughout the AI implementation process, from pitch and validation through deployment and modification.
 “Finding the resources to carry out an AI transformation and getting the workforce to embrace new ways of working play significant roles in getting these efforts off the ground,” he said.
-Organizations that wait for perfect conditions don’t avoid those challenges.
-They just haven’t encountered them yet.
+Organizations that wait for perfect conditions don’t necessarily avoid those challenges—they just haven’t encountered them yet.

-Fourth, measure broadly.
+- Fourth, measure broadly.
 “You need to have a long list of KPIs,” Reynolds said.
 “AI can take value in many forms.”
 Integrated infrastructure tends to surface value where organizations weren’t looking.
-The research found leaders reporting significant ROI in areas like auditing customer interactions (31% of leaders versus 19% of others) and automating routine tasks and administration (47% versus 18%), alongside the more expected gains in sales forecasting and customer service.
+The research found leaders reporting significant ROI in areas like auditing customer interactions (31% of leaders versus 19% of others) and automating routine tasks and administration (47% versus 18%), alongside the more easily predicted gains in sales forecasting and customer service.
+“Keep your options open because you have no idea what kind of benefits AI is going to have once it’s in play,” Reynolds said.
+“It could affect areas in completely different departments or different regions.”

 You Might Be Interested In